-In 1989, 194 countries ratified the convention on the Rights of the Child based on the conviction and belief that all children possess an equal right to grow up healthy, strong, well-educated and capable of contributing to their societies.
+In 1989, 194 countries ratified the Convention on the Rights of the Child, agreeing that every child has the right to grow up healthy, strong, educated, and able to contribute to society.

 10CHILDREN IN ACTION